 Authorization

-Permission-based authorization — fine-grained gates on every endpoint via .RequirePermission() with a flat registry, role-and-group aggregation, and the silent-no-op gotcha that catches every team once.
+Permission-based authorization — fine-grained gates on every endpoint via .RequirePermission() with a flat registry, default + fallback policy wiring, and the silent-no-op gotcha that catches every team once.

 - 03/08